deepset-ai/haystack/docs/usage/usage/tutorials.rst

 Tutorials
 =========

 1) Start using Haystack to search through your own documents
 ------------------------------------------------------------

+    Make this a button?

+    A link-  .. ref:: `1) Start using Haystack to search through your own documents`

 2) Make Haystack understand your jargon
 ---------------------------------------